Santa Anita Assembly Center

 The Temporary Detention Camp for Japanese Americans / Santa Anita Assembly Center is one of the places Japanese Americans were held during World War II.
 The Santa Anita Assembly Center was designated a California Historic Landmark (No.934.07) on May 13, 1980.
 The Santa Anita Assembly Center is located in what is now the Santa Anita Racetrack in Arcadia, California in Los Angeles County.

 After the attack on Pearl Harbor on December 7, 1941, there was fear that some Japanese Americans may be loyal to the Empire of Japan and Emperor of Japan.
 President Franklin D. Roosevelt on February 19, 1942, signed Executive Order 9066.
 Executive Order 9066 authorized the secretary of war to prescribe certain areas as military zones, clearing the way for the incarceration of Japanese Americans, German Americans, and Italian Americans in U.S. concentration camps.
 The Santa Anita Racetrack was selected as one of the Southern California detention camps.
 The other Los Angeles County camp selected was the Pomona assembly center at the Los Angeles County Fairgrounds in Pomona, California.
 Pomona assembly center is also a California Historical Landmark (No.934.04).
 A California Historical Landmark Plaque for the Santa Anita Assembly Center is located Santa Anita Racetrack, 285 West Huntington Drive, Arcadia, CA 91007, in front of the Grandstand entrance.

 The Santa Anita Assembly Center opened on March 27, 1942.
 The center at its peak housed 18,719 Japanese Americans.
 Horse stables were converted to living areas, 500 new barracks were built in the parking lot and single males were housed in the existing grandstand building.
-Like the Burbank Airport, there was a camouflage net put over detention camp as the center operated under military contract.
+There was a camouflage net fabrication facility created at the center, operated under military contract.
 On August 4, 1942, a riot broke out at the Santa Anita Assembly Center.
 The camp closed on October 27, 1942.
 Once the permanent concentration camps were built most of the Santa Anita Assembly Center inmates transferred to Heart Mountain Relocation Center, Rohwer War Relocation Center, Granada War Relocation Center, and Jerome War Relocation Center.

 In California, thirteen temporary detention facilities were built.
 Large venues that could be sealed off were used such as fairgrounds, horse racing tracks and Works Progress Administration labor camps.
 These temporary detention facilities held Japanese Americans while permanent concentration camps were built-in more isolated areas.
 In California Camp Manzanar and Camp Tulelake were built.
 Executive Order 9066 took effect on March 30, 1942.
 The order had all native-born Americans and long-time legal residents of Japanese ancestry living in California to surrender themselves for detention.

 Japanese Americans were held to the end of the war in 1945.
 In total 97,785 Californians of Japanese ancestry were held during the war.